vchleung/LearningBasedFRI/FRIED-Net/README.md

     --model_decoder decoderReLUNet --decoder_init_filename path/to/learnedPhiModel.pth --train_decoder --norm_phi \
     --loss_fn ynnoisyMSE+tkMSE --loss_prms 100.
 ```
 There are also other different settings to be played with.
 For example, to apply FRIED-Net to Calcium imaging data (non-periodic signal), arguments `--no-periodic` and `--samp_mode causal` has to be set.
-Please kindly refer to the description of the arguments in the code for a more detailed explanation to each parameter.
+Please refer to the description of the arguments in the code for a more detailed explanation to each parameter.

 ## Testing
 To test the trained model, run [`test.py`](test.py):